 But this night is different.
 My father forgot to get nachos, and I botched asking for my usual hot dog and coke.
 Compounding the matter, my father and I have forgotten to switch seats as we have every other home game.
 But the most unforgivable offense, the season ticket holders to our right have sold their seats to two Syracuse Orange fans.

-If you've watched the Panthers over the last decade, you know the rest - Pitt lost to Syracuse in overtime: 49-46.
-It was the first game they had ever lost at the "Pete," and the first time I remember seeing my dad care so much about sports.
-The whole game is a blur now, except two distinct moments: a scoreless Gerry McNamara hitting the go-ahead 3-pointer at the 3:54 mark in overtime, and my father yelling "lay there," as Hakim Warrick appeared to hurt his ankle later in overtime.
+If you've watched Pitt over the last decade, then you know how this story ends; they lost to Syracuse in overtime, 49-46.
+It was the first game they had ever lost at the 'Pete', and the first time I remember seeing my dad care so much about sports.
+The whole game is a blur now, except two distinct moments: A scoreless Gerry McNamara hitting the go-ahead three-pointer at the 3:54 mark in overtime, and my father yelling, "lay there," as Hakim Warrick appeared to hurt his ankle later in overtime.

-My name is Stephen Gertz, and while I no longer have season tickets for the Pittsburgh Panthers men's basketball team, I have been following them since the 2002-2003 season.
+My name is Stephen Gertz, and while I no longer have season tickets, I've been following the program since the 2000-2001 season.
 I didn't attend the University of Pittsburgh, but I didn't attend a rival school either.
-I am a hoops junkie, and the co-founder of Fan Attitude - a sports website.
-I personally have media credentials for the Robert Morris Colonials, Canton Charge, and Erie BayHawks.

 Pittsburgh certainly isn't a basketball town, but I hope I can convert a few of you.
 I am very appreciative of the opportunity that Anson has given me, and I hope to engage in discussion via comments and social media.